Sylpherius/Sylpherius.github.io/index.md

 ![Image of Me](Sylpherius.github.io/img/Website.jpg)

 ## Objectives
-I am currently a Junior at UC Irvine majoring in Computer Science and specializing in Algorithms.
-My current cumulative GPA is 3.7.
+I am currently a Senior at UC Irvine majoring in Computer Science and specializing in Algorithms.
+My current cumulative GPA is 3.67.

-My main goal at the moment is to gain more professional experience with my programming skills and hopefully discover an internship that will both peak my interest in the field and extend into a full-time job offer after I graduate from UCI.
-I have gained some insight in professional environments when working in my Truckxi and JD internships and to some degree my Make School application (which are explained in detail below), but I want to be able to continually add to my experience in order to better understand what kinds of programming I'm more interested in.

-I still have no plans on specializing in any area at the moment so I am hoping to fit myself in as many positions as possible in order to decide what path I want to go down before I graduate from college.
+I'm currently actively looking for a full-time job offer in the computer science field after I graduate from UCI.
+Aside from specializing in Algorithms through my major, I currently don't have any particular field of computer science I would prioritize over another.

 ## Skills
 *Python* -I learned Python throughout all three quarters during my freshman year at UC Irvine and also used